Fuel pump failure, is one of those things, that no one wants to deal with.

 Noises, Sputtering Or Backfiring:

-- Unusual noises, sputtering or backfiring may also be indicative of a bad fuel pump.
+- Unusual noises, sputtering or backfiring, may also be indicative of a fuel pump failure.

 - If the flow to the fuel injection system is not consistent, the engine may develop problems.